Michigan State Names New President to Lead in Wake of Larry Nassar Sex Abuse Scandal

 Trustee Melanie Foster, who co-chaired the 18-person search committee, said Stanley is a “proven leader with the energy, integrity and compassion needed to lead our university.”

 The school noted that Stanley is one of two U.S. university presidents to be designated as an “impact champion” by the United Nations’ “HeForShe” campaign, for making gender equality an institutional priority.
+He will be the first president of Michigan State without ties to the school since John DiBiaggio, who served from 1985-1992, and the first without ties to the state since M. Cecil Mackey, who led the school from 1979-1985.

+Stanley, who said he had accomplished many of the goals he set when arriving at Stony Brook, will make $800,000 a year over a five-year contract — a bump from Simon’s $750,000 salary.
+He will be eligible for an annual performance bonus of up to 20%, or $160,000.
+The school will contribute an additional $100,000 a year to deferred compensation.

 Michigan State has drawn scrutiny for mishandling past complaints against Nassar — dating as far back as 1997 — that allowed his abuse to continue until 2016 and also for mismanaging the fallout, including by hiring Engler.
-Nassar pleaded guilty in 2017 to sexually assaulting nine victims and possessing child pornography, and his sentences equate to life in prison.
+Nassar pleaded guilty in 2017 to sexually assaulting nine victims and possessing child pornography, and his sentences equate life in prison.

+“I’m so excited about the opportunity now to come to Michigan State University, this extraordinary university which has the scope and scale and impact to really change the world,” Stanley said.
+“I know there are challenges ahead.
+I’m very aware of those.
+But I’m very confident that we’re going to face it together.”

+The search committee solicited feedback through 22 campus-wide input sessions and an online submission form, but candidates’ names — including Stanley’s — were kept non-public throughout the process.
+The approach drew criticism from the activist group #ReclaimMSU, which advocated for an open search.